AbdelazizSharaf001/log_analysis/README.md

 * tables is printed colored in terminal
 * self install requirements.txt

+## TO DO
+  * improve cli version
+    - interactive playground
+    - only get specific logs
+    - Make use of system arguments
+  * add web version

 ### Contributing

 > ### Contributors
 > * [Abdelaziz Sharaf](https://github.com/AbdelazizSharaf001)

 > Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](../../issues/new).
+For bugs and feature requests, [Kindly create an issue](../../issues/new).

 ### Author